 Knowing the marginal utility allows companies to be aware of customers’ satisfaction or happiness with a certain product.
-This is because the level of fulfillment shapes the future purchasing decisions of consumers.
+This is because the level of fulfillment shapes consumers’ future purchasing decisions.
 If the measure indicates a high level of satisfaction and product success among buyers, it means that people will continue buying from a brand.
 That’s why a company can consider making deals with more suppliers and reaching new locales.

-A business owner should always remember the law of diminishing marginal utility.
-According to the law, the utility of a product decreases with every consumption of an additional unit of a product.
-Because of this, you can also see that consumers are ready to pay less for an extra unit.
-With every additional consumption, they become less satisfied.
+A business owner should never forget the law of diminishing marginal utility.
+According to this law, the utility of a product decreases with every consumption of a product’s additional unit.
+Because of this, you can also see that customers are ready to pay less for each extra unit, which means that they become less satisfied with every additional consumption.

-The marginal utility is leveraged in a progressive taxation system.
-Companies use it to analyze customer behavior and identify market trends, decide on the prices of products and innovations.
+Marginal utility is leveraged in progressive taxation systems.
+Companies use it to analyze customer behavior, identify market trends, and decide on product prices and innovations.

-So, now when the importance is clear, let’s walk you through the types of marginal utility.
+Now that the importance of marginal utility is evident, let’s walk you through the types of this measure.

 Consumer behavior and decisions are the two main things that influence the type of marginal utility you obtain as a result.
-So, now let’s review each type in more detail and how customer happiness affects it.
+Let’s review each type in more detail to see how customer happiness affects it.

 - Negative marginal utility.
-This indicates that if a customer consumes too much of a product, an extra portion might even harm his health.
-Say, if a person ate two slices of an apple pie, after the third one, he can feel sick.
+This indicates that if a customer consumes too much of a product, an extra portion might even harm their health.
+Say, if a person ate two slices of an apple pie, they could feel sick after the third one.

 Time to move to the calculations.

-Marginal utility calculations are widely used by companies and individuals to give a qualifiable worth to their products and services.
-With its help, they gauge the success of a certain item and adjust production.
-Although some companies leverage difficult estimations to figure out the measure, you can calculate it by using a simple formula you see below.
+Companies and individuals widely use marginal utility calculations to give a qualifiable worth to their products and services.
+With its help, they gauge the success of a particular item and adjust their production.
+Although some companies leverage complex estimations to figure out the measure, you can calculate it by using a simple formula you see below.

-Now let’s see the steps in detail to find out how to find the necessary measures.
+Now let’s see the steps in detail to learn how to find the necessary measures.

 - Find the first total utility.
-To find an average measure, the marginal utility requires a manager to find the total utility of the first visit.
+To find an average measure, a manager needs to determine the total utility of a customer’s first visit.
 Total utility is the level of customer satisfaction from consuming a product or service.
 You need to sum up the prices a consumer is willing to pay for the first and each additional product to obtain the total utility.

 - Calculate the difference.
 Once you figure out the total utilities of the visits, collect them to calculate the difference.
 The result you obtain will be the measure you need to use in the formula.

-To understand where to start, let's look at an example first.
+To understand where to start, let’s look at our example first.

-Let’s imagine that there’s a very hungry office worker who decided to go to the cafe with veggie burgers on its menu.
+Let’s imagine that there’s a very hungry office worker who decided to go to a cafe with veggie burgers on its menu.
 Although one veggie burger costs only $3, this visitor can even pay $6 for each.
-So, the utility worth of one burger will be $6.
+Therefore, the utility worth of one burger will be $6.

-During his stay in the cafe, the worker is eager to eat two burgers.
-Since this person already knows that after the first veggie burger he will be already full, he is ready to pay $4 for the second one.
+During their stay in the cafe, the worker is eager to eat two burgers.
+Since this person already knows that they will be full after the first veggie burger, they are ready to pay $4 for the second one.
 As a result, the utility cost decreases.
 To find the total utility, we need to sum up the prices the worker is willing to pay.

 Total utility (1) = $6 + $4 = $10.

-During the second visit to the cafe a month after, the worker wants to eat four burgers.
-After paying $6 for the first veggie burger, he decides that the second burger is only worth $5 because he doesn’t feel so hungry anymore.
-After he eats the second one, he would only pay $2 for each next burger.
+During the second visit to the cafe a month later, the worker wants to eat four burgers.
+After paying $6 for the first veggie burger, they decide that the second burger is only worth $5 because they don’t feel so hungry anymore.
+After they eat the second one, they would only pay $2 for each next burger.

 Total utility (2) = $6 + $5 + $2 + $2 + $2 = $17.